Common tasks with KQL for Microsoft Sentinel

 | project DataType, MBytes=Quantity, KBytes

-On the final line in our project statement, we renamed the Quantity column to Mbytes, so we can easily tell which unit of measure is relevant to each column.
+On the final line in the project statement, you rename the Quantity column to Mbytes, so you can easily tell which unit of measure is relevant to each column.

 Screenshot of results of extend operator.

 It's worth noting that extend also works with already calculated columns.
-For example, we can add one more column called Bytes that is calculated from Kbytes:
+For example, you can add one more column called Bytes that is calculated from Kbytes:

 Usage